nxskok/pasias/docs/11-tidying-and-selecting-data.md

 before returning home.
-Hockey teams, though, tend to play each team only once on a road trip: for example, a west coast team like the Canucks might play a game in each of Toronto, Montreal, Boston and New York on a road trip.} You might have noticed something else;
+Hockey teams, though, tend to play each team only once on a road trip: for example, a west coast team like the Canucks might play a game in each of Toronto, Montreal, Boston and New York on a road trip.
+Well, maybe three games in the New York
+area: one each against the Rangers, Islanders and Devils.} You might have noticed something else;
 that's fine for this.
 For example, ``each of the games lasted less than three hours'', or "the attendances were all small" (since we looked at all the attendances in class).
 I just want you to notice